PriscillaJoan/Health-Care-Facilities/README.md

 - **ehealth-kenya.xls**: Contains detailed information about healthcare facilities in Kenya.
 - **population.csv**: Contains population data used to provide context and insights into healthcare needs.

-## Features

-- **Data Analysis**: In-depth analysis of healthcare facilities and services.
-- **Data Visualization**: Visual representation of healthcare data for better understanding and insights.
-- **Reporting**: Detailed reports and presentations on findings and recommendations.

 ## Installation